 As industry is one of the main stakeholders in the field of export control, cooperation is essential.
 Meetings have been held with economic operators involved in commercial activities in the field of exports, where various issues were discussed.
-Since the establishment of AKSHE contacts have been established with Chambers of Commerce and Industry in the districts.
+Since the establishment of AKSHE, contacts have been established with chambers of commerce and industry in the districts.
 Representatives of these institutions have been regularly invited to activities conducted in Albania by AKSHE.

-These seminars ware attended by the representatives of industry and trade chambers of Tirana, Durres and Vlore as well as by the representatives from other trade entities that operate in this field.
-During the seminar, participants were informed about national and EU legislation, licensing procedures and process, national list of military and dual-use goods and technologies, etc.
+These seminars were attended by the representatives of industry and trade chambers of Tirana, Durres and Vlore as well as by the representatives from other trade entities that operate in this field.
+During the seminars, participants were informed about national and EU legislation, licensing procedures and processes, national list of military and dual-use goods and technologies, etc.

-In order to have more accessible information, AKSHE has an official web site www.akshe.gov.al where entities may find application forms, procedures to be followed, legislation and other useful information.
+In order to have more accessible information, AKSHE has an official web site www.akshe.gov. al where entities may find application forms, procedures to be followed, legislation and other useful information.

-7. OBJECTIVES AND ACTIVITIES IN THE FUTURE
+7. OBJECTIVES AND FUTURE ACTIVITIES